BitJam/live-usb-maker/README.md

 not 320 Meg.
 I may improve this in the future.
 Using percentages was fast and easy for now.

-OTOH, I more than make up for this with the options used for creating the ext4 file system:
+OTOH, I more than make up for this loss with the options used for creating the ext4 file system:

 ```
 m0 -N10000 -J size=32
 ```

 This limits the number of inodes, the size of the journal and sets aside no extra space reserved for root.
 The idea is that our LiveUSB does not normally contain many files (compared to an installed system)